Un principe d'Ax-Kochen-Ershov imaginaire: Preliminaries

-\begin{fact}[{}] \begin{itemize} \item Let \(\cL\) be an \(\RV\)-enrichment of \(\LRV\) and \(T\) an \(\cL\)-theory containing the theory \(\Hen[0]\) of henselian characteristic zero fields.
-Then \(T\) eliminates field quantifiers. \item Let \(\cL\) be an \(\RV_1\)-enrichment of \(\LRVun\) and \(T\) an \(\cL\)-theory containing the theory of equicharacteristic \(p\) algebraically maximal Kaplansky fields, for some fixed \(p>0\).
+\begin{fact}[{}] \begin{itemize} \item Let \(\cL\) be an \(\RV\)-enrichment of \(\LRV\) and \(T\) an \(\cL\)-theory containing the theory \(\Hen[0]\) of henselian valued fields of characteristic zero.
+Then \(T\) eliminates field quantifiers. \item Let \(\cL\) be an \(\RV_1\)-enrichment of \(\LRVun\) and \(T\) an \(\cL\)-theory containing the theory of equicharacteristic \(p\) algebraically maximal Kaplansky valued fields, for some fixed \(p>0\).
 Then \(T\) eliminates field quantifiers. \end{itemize} \end{fact}

-\begin{convention} Throughout this paper, if \(M\) is an \(\cL\)-structure, \(X\) is \(\cL(M)\)-definable and \(A\subseteq M\), then \(X(A)\) denotes \(X\cap A\).
-There are too many structures at play to not be explicit as to which definable or algebraic closures we want to consider. \end{convention}